This is a collection of real stories told by athletes, coaches, parents, and citizens that are concerned about the future of women's sports.

-After training for a couple of years to gain the confidence to compete in a powerlifting meet at the state level, my chance to shine was dimmed by gender rights protesters.
-After the meet they bullied me and other competitors on social media.
+After training for a couple of years to gain the confidence to compete in a powerlifting meet at the state level, my chance to shine was dimmed by gender rights protesters because a male was not allowed to compete in the women's championships.
+After the meet they bullied me and other competitors on social media for defending biology.

 At that point I realized the need for a platform to speak up in defense of athletic opportunities for women and girls.
 I am so grateful for everyone who is raising their voice from everyday people to world class athletes.
 I hope we will empower you to find your voice too.

 Join us in standing behind USA Powerlifting (USAPL) and other organizations in their decision to preserve women’s right to fair sports by not allowing male to female transgender athletes to compete with females.